totemcc/totemcc.github.com/_posts/2012-06-08-Recursive-Drawing.md

 ## Resources

 1. I kept a [Tumblr journal of research](http://collidingcontexts.tumblr.com/) as I worked on my thesis.
 It's full of interesting links.
 2. Here's [the first proof of concept](http://electronicwhisper.github.com/toys/1/) of Recursive Drawing.
 It showed that an interface for recursive manipulation would *feel* good.
 Here's [the second](http://electronicwhisper.github.com/toys/2/).
-I emphasized the use of arrows to orient the nested coordinate systems until I realized that this was a representation exposure.
+I emphasized the use of arrows as widgets to orient the nested coordinate systems until I realized that this was a representation exposure.
 3. High level textual implementations of shaders include Conal Elliott's [Pan](http://conal.net/Pan/) and Sean McDirmid's [Bling](http://bling.codeplex.com/).
 See also [this discussion](http://lambda-the-ultimate.org/node/4326) on LtU.